Sandeep0076/Rag-Chatbot/docs/README_CHAT_WITH_MULTIPLE_FILES.md

 1. **`_process_file_info`** - Processes file metadata for multi-file chat requests:
    - Determines if request is multi-file
+   - Verifies embeddings exist for all files before proceeding
    - Builds the `all_file_infos` dictionary
    - Classifies files as tabular or non-tabular
    - Creates a unique model key for caching